-- CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide. - NOTICE: To avoid electrostatic discharge, ground yourself by using a wrist grounding strap or by periodically touching an unpainted metal surface (such as a connector on the back of the computer).
+- CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide. - NOTICE: To avoid electrostatic discharge, ground yourself by using a wrist grounding strap or by periodically touching an unpainted metal surface (such as a connector on the back of the computer). - NOTICE: To avoid damaging the system board, you must remove the main battery before you begin working inside the computer. - NOTICE: The hinge cover is fragile and can be damaged if extreme force is used.
+Be careful when removing the hinge cover. - 1 Follow the procedures in "Before You Begin" on page 109. - 2 Remove the battery (see "Replacing the Battery" on page 41). - Remove the two screws inside the battery bay.

-- NOTICE: To help prevent damage to the system board, you must remove the battery from the battery bay before you begin working inside the computer. - 1 Follow the procedures in "Before You Begin" on page 109. - 2 Remove the hinge cover.: - Open the display all the way (180 degrees) so that it lies flat against your work surface. - NOTICE: To avoid damage to the hinge cover, do not lift the cover on both sides simultaneously. - Insert a scribe into the indent to lift the hinge cover on the right side. - Ease the hinge cover up, moving from right to left, and remove it.
-C - NOTE: When replacing the hinge cover, first insert the left edge and then press from left to right until the cover snaps into place.